cryptoparty/handbook/src/chapter_09_using_vpn/01_vpn_on_ubuntu.md

 Configuring an OpenVPN network
 ------------------------------

-Let's assume you received your configuration files and credentials from your VPN provider.
+Let us assume you have received your configuration files and credentials from your VPN provider.
 This information should contain the following

  * an *.ovpn file, ex. air.ovpn
  * The file: ca.crt (this file is specific for every OpenVPN provider)